offen/offen/README.md

 ## Customize

-The Offen consent banner is customizable in __color, shape and basic font specifications__ to match your design.
+Our consent banner is customizable in __color, shape and basic font specifications__ to match your design.
 [Learn more.][]

 [Learn more.]: https://docs.offen.dev/running-offen/customizing-consent-banner/

 ## Test drive

-Give Offen a test drive right now.
+Give Offen Fair Web Analytics a test drive right now.
 Open your terminal and type:

 ```sh
 curl https://demo.offen.dev | bash